Alexander Beith: Wider church work

 In 1847 Beith gave evidence on the question of sites before a committee of the House of Commons, some landowners having refused sites for the erection of buildings in connection with the Free Church.
 He took a prominent part in educational and other matters affecting the new religious denomination.
 The honorary degree of D.D. was conferred upon him in 1850 by Princeton University.

 In 1858 he was elected moderator of the general assembly of the free church, in succession to James Julius Wood.
-This Assembly was the first to deal with the famous Cardross case.
+This Assembly was the first to deal with the Cardross Case.
 Beith regularly conducted two lengthy services every Sabbath, together with a week-day lecture, taking, besides, a prominent part, not only in Presbyterial and general ecclesiastical matters, but in public affairs as well, but, in 1869, following upon a severe illness, he was appointed an assistant.
 In the eight years during which he was thus aided, no fewer than twenty-one young men were appointed to the task.

 Beith was a fluent speaker and able preacher; his theological position was broad and liberal.
 When the deposition of William Robertson Smith was first moved in the assembly, Beith proposed and carried a motion that the charges be withdrawn and the professor be restored to his chair at Aberdeen University.
 'He held that critical study of the scriptures was not inconsistent with reverence for them and belief in their inspiration.